berceanu/hpc-europa3-application/index.md

 ### 1.1.
 Status of my research activities

-I have completed my PhD in the field of theoretical condensed matter physics at Universidad Autonoma (Spain) and am currently a postdoctoral researcher at Extreme Light Infrastructure - Nuclear Physics (Romania).
+I completed my PhD in the field of theoretical condensed matter physics at Universidad Autonoma (Spain) and am currently a postdoctoral researcher at Extreme Light Infrastructure - Nuclear Physics (Romania).
 In my new role, I am focusing on theoretical/computational aspects of high power laser-plasma